 - To control noxious and prohibited noxious weeds which threaten agriculture

-The Agricultural Service Board also implements many other weed control programs along the rivers and public lands within the County, within our urban centers and along the CPR tracks.
+The Agricultural Service Board also implements many other weed control programs along the rivers and public lands within the County, within our urban centres and along the CPR tracks.

-If you have any questions or think you may have come across a noxious weed, please feel free to contact the County of Newell Agricultural Service Board, we are always happy to lend our assistance.
+If you have any questions or think you may have come across a noxious weed, please feel free to contact us at 403-794-2336 or by email firstname.lastname@example.org, we are always happy to lend our assistance.